cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/ResourceManageable.rst

    Try to add a given amount to the \ :java:ref:`resource capacity <getCapacity()>`\ .

    :param capacityToAdd: the amount to add
+   :throws IllegalArgumentException: when the capacity to add is negative
-   :return: true if capacityToAdd > 0, false otherwise
+   :return: true if capacityToAdd is greater than 0, false otherwise

    **See also:** :java:ref:`.getAllocatedResource()`